The current state of global agricultural testing

 For example, lateral flow tests (LFTs).

 More commonly known as antigen tests, LFTs don’t typically require a lab to get a result.
 For most LFTs, tests can be performed in the field, and results are obvious soon after.
 Unfortunately, LFTs are not as sensitive as PCR.
-As well, LFTs also provide a significant number of false negatives, which is why experts recommend conducting multiple tests over extended periods of time if the first test is negative.
+They also provide a significant number of false negatives, which is why experts recommend conducting multiple tests over extended periods of time if the first test is negative.

 Let’s take HPAI as an example of why these two common types of tests aren’t meeting the challenge of the current pandemic.